The translation of this document is outdated.

 8) perform other duties provided for in the by-laws of the

-relevant local government and the decisions of the city or
+relevant local government and the council decisions.

 [31 January 2013 / See Paragraph 33 of Transitional